AI and copyright – an author’s viewpoint

 Please read this article as a positive statement.
 I would like my work to be included in any potential AI deals.
 I think there are benefits for me as an author.
 These include the ability for my work, an academic book, to be discovered by new generations of researchers and students.
 Indeed, AI is probably vital to ensure the discoverability of the book.

-In the French courts, a similar legal point will be tested In a case litigated by the French Publishers’ Association against Meta.
+In the French courts, a similar legal point will be tested in a case litigated by the French Publishers’ Association against Meta.
 The issue concerns unlawful use of copyrighted material to train its large language models.
 The publishers are asking for compensation and their content removed from the AI training datasets.
 Unfortunately, their claim isn’t public so there is no way of verifying the substance of it.
 The substance is so important in these cases because a court judgement will ultimately rely on highly technical detail.

 ---